If you are planning on growing your Cannabis indoors, you most likely have already taken a look at the different lighting options available.

 The higher these are, the brighter your light will be.

-You also want to make sure that LED lights you choose have been specifically manufactured to emit light at the full spectrum of color your plants need for proper photosynthesis.
+You also want to make sure that the LED lights you choose have been specifically manufactured to emit light at the full spectrum of color your plants need for proper photosynthesis.

 LED lights do have a higher initial investment than some of the cheaper options, which can cause some growers to be skeptical about using them.